jefferyhe/image-tagger/README.md

 python alchemyapi.py your-api-key
 (replace your-api-key to the one your received from your email)

-# Begin rock n' roll
+# Time to rock n' roll
 python main.py dragonfly.jpg
 or python main.py /user/jeffery/Pictures